Everyone learns and organizes their thoughts in different ways.

 Congrats!
 You’ve successfully highlighted and organized your Google Doc

 Whether you need to create a study guide or just want to isolate certain information, the highlight tool on Google Docs is an easy way to keep your documents organized.
+Take it one step further and double space your Google Doc to make it easier for hand-written annotations!

 Looking for other ways to keep your Google Doc orderly?
 Check out how to add and remove headers in Google Docs.